60 Storyworth Memoirs Question Prompts | June 2026

 Write or rewrite your own Storyworth questions

-If you find a question that's close to what you want to ask but it could be more relevant to the storyteller, you can change it.
+If you find a question that's close to what you want to ask, but it could be more relevant to the storyteller, you can change it.
 You can do this before you add it to your queue, or even while you’re writing the story.
 For example, you could change, “How did you decide when to change jobs?” to “How did you decide when to leave your job in city government?”

 If you want to ask a question that’s specific to your storyteller’s life, you can also write one from scratch and add it to the queue.

-Use Storyworth’s Personalized Questions
+Use Storyworth’s Magic Questions

 Start your Storyworth Memoir now